 With so much choice, here is my list of the best activities in Belize.
 You will LOVE it, and I'd highly recommend a Belize vacation to anyone.
 I stayed in Placencia which is a great location for all of these activities, as you are close to both the jungle and the sea.
 Belize is not big, so you can get around easily and they also have a great bus network!
 If you are travelling to the Cayes (islands) you up and down the country, you can also take a shuttle flight or a boat.
 It is very easy to get around in Belize, and the friendly locals are a joy to meet along the way,

 If you drive around Belize by car or bus you will likely travel down the Hummingbird Highway which is gorgeously scenic.
 There is a lot of undeveloped lands, mountains and virgin rainforest teeming with wildlife and waiting to be explored.
+And afterwards, enjoy some great local food like Belizean stewed chicken.

 The 5 best activities in Belize